 Important!

-Please note that unless all data in the imported file is correct, nothing will be imported by Mobility Tool.
+Please note that unless all data in the imported file is correct, Mobility Tool will not import anything.
 This can be described as “All or None” approach to the import process.

 It is important to mention that if a data field already has a value in the tool, for example Receiving Partner Erasmus Code, and the import process has the Erasmus Code field empty (no value provided), the tool will update the existing value (the code) with the value from the import file (no code).